gregmoille/pyNISTtoolbox/README.md

 This toolbox is made of two main component

-1. The NIST Lithography toolbox made by Rob Illic at NIST and using a java backend for easy creation of primitive or polygons into gds.
+1. The NIST Lithography toolbox made by Rob Illic at NIST and using a java backend for easy creation of primitive or polygons into gds. **That is pretty much working for sure and refer to the [Rob's tool page](https://www.nist.gov/services-resources/software/cnst-nanolithography-toolbox) for more information**
-2. A python layer created by me for very easy user interfacing to generated dense layout of differnet microring resonator
+2. A python layer created by me for very easy user interfacing to generated dense layout of differnet microring resonator.
+Well, here that's my contribution, and it may or may not work perfectly but so far it works sufficiently good enough.

 # Installing the NIST nanolithography toolbox